-AIA looks forward to the completion of this project to give our students and the wider community a state of the art education facility.
+Major construction is now nearing completion and AIA will commence using the new facilities as of the start of 2018, giving our students and the wider community access to state of the art education facility.

-AIA wishes to acknowledge and thank both the Federal and State Governments for their continuous support and contributions and we will always endeavour to provide the best education for our students and school community.
+AIA would like to acknowledge both Federal and State Governments and the Association of Independent Schools NSW for their continuous support and we will always endeavour to live up to their expectation of success and optimum student's results.